estuary/flow/site/docs/concepts/storage-mappings.md

 such as your S3 bucket.
 When you first set up Flow, a default storage mapping is created for you, in which all collections will be stored by default.
-However, you can also override this default for one or more collections by specifying a storage mapping in your catalog specification using the CLI.
+However, you can also override this default for one or more collections by specifying a storage mapping in specification files using the CLI.

 :::info
-Storage mapping control is coming to the Flow web application soon
+Storage mapping control is coming to the Flow web application soon.
 :::

 Each storage mapping consists of a **catalog prefix** and a mapped storage location.
 For example: